backtick-se/cowait-notebook-eval/README.md

 # Cowait Notebook Evaluation

+## Introduction

+**TODO: Write about what Cowait is, what cowait notebooks are and what this lab is about**

 ## Preparations

-Please complete the following steps before the evaluation session.
+Please complete the following steps before proceeding.

 ### Prerequisite Software
 - git